paypal/paypal-here-sdk-ios-distribution/README.md

     git submodule update --init --recursive

 This should be all that's required to get a clean build.
+Please note you will need to have an SSH key setup with github to make this command work, otherwise you will see "Permission Denied" when trying to pull down the submodules.

 Code Worth Looking At
 =====================